TOMToolkit/tom_base/docs/brokers/create_dataservice.rst

 ******************************

 The next step is to update our code to have all specific features relevent for our data service.
-Here we will focus on extending several methods of `BaseDataService` to be relevent for your data service.
+Here we will focus on extending several methods of `DataService` to be relevent for your data service.

-`BaseDataService.build_query_parameters`
+`DataService.build_query_parameters`
 ++++++++++++++++++++++++++++++++++++++++

 For starters, let's make our `build_query_parameters` function inside of `MyDataService` actually do something.